KonduitAI/deeplearning4j-examples-refactor/dl4j-examples/README.md

+## Eclipse Deeplearning4J Examples

 This project contains a set of examples that demonstrate use of the high level DL4J API to build a variety of neural networks.
 The DL4J ecosystem also allows users to build neural networks with SameDiff (part of the ND4J library) with a more fine grained API.
 More information on that can be found [here](../samediff-examples)

 The pom file in this project can be used as a template for a user's own project.
 The examples in this project and what they demonstrate are briefly described below.
 This is also the recommended order to explore them in.

+[Go back](../.) to the main repository page to explore other features/functionality of the **Eclipse DeeplearningJ** (DL4J) ecosystem.
+File an issue [here](https://github.com/eclipse/deeplearning4j-examples/issues) to request new features.

 ### QUICKSTART